 - Holders of baccalaureate degrees from other institutions who are not enrolled in a graduate or professional program may enroll at the University of Iowa to complete the certificate.

-Students must declare their intention to pursue the certificate at the Academic Advising Center, C210 Pomerantz Center (319-353-5700), the Office of Academic Programs & Student Development in 120 Schaeffer Hall (319-335-2633), or on ISIS>Student Records>Programs of Study & Advisors.
+Students must declare their intention to pursue the certificate at the Academic Advising Center, C210 Pomerantz Center (319-353-5700), the Office of Academic Programs & Student Development in 120 Schaeffer Hall (319-335-2633), or on MyUI>Student Information> Programs of Study & Advisors.

-- A minimum grade-point average of 2.00 must be maintained on all IBC course work.
+- A minimum grade-point average of 2.00 must be maintained on all certificate course work.

-- No more than 3 courses may be taken from a single department.
+- No more than three courses may be taken from a single department.

-- A maximum of 6 hours of transfer coursework may be counted toward the certificate.
+- A maximum of six hours of transfer coursework may be counted toward the certificate.

 - Certificate courses may not be taken pass/non-pass.